QuantEcon/lecture-python-advanced/source/rst/rob_markov_perf.rst

 Decisions of two agents affect the motion of a  state vector that appears as an argument of   payoff functions of both agents.

-As described in :doc:`Markov perfect equilibrium<markov_perf>`, when decision-makers have no concerns about the robustness of their decision rules to misspecifications of the state dynamics, a Markov perfect equilibrium  can be computed via backward recursion  on  two sets of equations
+As described in `Markov perfect equilibrium <https://python-intro.quantecon.org/markov_perf.html>`__, when decision-makers have no concerns about the robustness of their decision rules to misspecifications of the state dynamics, a Markov perfect equilibrium  can be computed via backward recursion  on  two sets of equations